 The painting has to be completely dry, otherwise there is a risk of damaging it.
 You will find that different artists prefer different methods and the opinions vary.
 The best practice is oiling out first and when the painting is completely dry again, apply a layer of varnish for protection.

 The surface of the painting is saturated with linseed oil (or another suitable oil) to make up for the lost layer.
 After applying the oil carefully with a cloth (I sometimes find a soft brush easier, if the painting has a lot of texture) the excess oil is then carefully wiped off the surface and the painting is left to dry.
+It’s important not to leave any excess oil on the surface!
 This method is more natural and it does bring the colours back.
 It can be repeated in the future if needed, if you don’t varnish.
 However, it doesn’t protect the surface of the painting from dirt and dust, so applying varnish should always follow when it’s completely dry.

 The advantage of varnishing your painting is that it not only brings the vivid colours back, but it also evens out it’s appearance and protects the painting from dust that naturally settles on the surface over the time.
 Most modern varnishes are removable, so if in the future your painting needs cleaning, the varnish can be removed and then a new layer can be applied again.
 And this is where the oiling out first is actually quite important.
 If you apply varnish to a badly ‘sunk’ painting, there is a risk of damaging it, if someone in the future tries to remove the varnish.
 Oiling out first will make sure the paint stays intact.
 Yes, this process takes longer, but if you want your painting to last for a long time, it’s quite necessary.
 Which brings me to the next point, which is: when should the varnish be applied?